tonytw1/advent2023/README.md

 47/50 this year which was a personal best.

 Kotlin seems to produce consistently lower line counts than Java.
-The syntax for common operations like sort, map and filter seems more memorable.
+The syntax for common operations like sort, map and filter is more memorable.

 [Day 12](src/test/kotlin/Day12.kt) part 2 was the most enlightening exercise.

 Part 1 was quickly solved using global vars.
-It took much thought to successfully refactor the visit method into something with a cachable method signature.
+It took alot of thought to successfully refactor the visit method into something with a cachable method signature.